Cholera is an infection spread mainly through food and water that can cause acute watery diarrhoea.

-Cholera is usually transmitted via infected water that has been contaminated by faeces and less commonly via food, particularly shellfish.
+Cholera is caused by the bacterium Vibrio cholerae and is usually transmitted via infected water that has been contaminated by faeces and less commonly via food, particularly shellfish.

 The incubation period can be 12 hours up to 5 days after exposure.